rohitshriwas/rohitshriwas.github.io/_posts/2016-05-16-automate-cyberoam-login-w-nm-dispatcher.markdown

 ---
 The network at [BITS Pilani Goa Campus][campus] is secured with [Cyberoam][cyberoam] UTM system and it's mandatory for all users to login to a gateway server before they're allowed internet access.
 While this ensures fair use and quota limits for everyone, it's often a huge hassle to keep logging in whenever you reconnect.
 They do provide a [client][crclient] to simplify it, but I still found the manual process somewhat annoying and wasteful.
 So here's what I did to automate the thing (all commands as root, on Fedora 23):

-* Create a new service user to run the crclient binary:
+* Create a new service user to run the client:
 {% highlight bash %}
 useradd -c "BITS / Goa Campus - Cyberoam User" -l -m -r -Z guest_u cruser
 {% endhighlight %}